theriftlab/immanuel-python/docs/5-settings.md

 }
 ```

+Remember to assign per-key rather than replacing the whole dict - see [Cascading Settings](#cascading-settings) above.

 ### `default_orb`

-A numeric value of the default orb to fall back on when one hasn't been specified for the objects and aspect in question.
-Default `1.0` degree.
+A numeric value of the default orb to fall back on when an object's orb mapping is empty.

+Default: `1.0` degree

 ### `exact_orb`

 A numeric value of the orb within which an aspect can be considered "exact".

-Default `0.3` degrees.
+Default: `0.3` degrees

 ### `orb_calculation`